01-edu/public/subjects/corewar/README.md

 - The entire execution is deterministic, so with the same inputs you must always have the same outputs.
 - The VM assumes the binary is in big-endian and read it accordingly.

-Those are the cases were a file is considered corrupted:
+Those are the cases where a file is considered corrupted:

 - Wrong signature code.
 - Declared size of the program not matching the actual size.